 Have you experienced this “burning” of the heart?
 I remember so well when I first experienced this as a teenager at a camp meeting.
 When Jesus opens the Scriptures our hearts are touched by the Holy Spirit.
 John Wesley (1703-1791) reported that his heart “was strangely warmed” after hearing a sermon based on Luther’s commentary on Romans.

 For many years I have had the privilege of studying and teaching the Bible.
-It is my desire to share the Word with a broader group of people and I have decided to publish a regular discussion piece (blog).
-I envision that it will not be a monologue, but a forum for sharing insights and encouraging each other.
-I intend to focus on three topics:
+It is my desire to share the Word with a broader group of people and I am now publishing a regular discussion piece (blog).
+It is not a monologue, but a forum for sharing insights and encouraging each other.
+I am focusing on three topics:

-Please visit my contribution regularly at petergrabe.com.
+Please visit my blog regularly at petergrabe.com.
 And please take part in the discussion!